 4. Designation of appropriate persons, other than the patient, from whom consent may be obtained, and the circumstances when consent may be obtained from a person other than the patient.

-(b) When Informed Consent Is Necessary.
-Written consent should shall be obtained before all diagnostictherapeutic or invasive procedures, medical interventions treatments where disclosure of significant medical information, including risks involved, would assist a patient in making an intelligentinformed decision whether to undergo the proposed proceduremedical intervention or treatment.
+(c) When Informed Consent Is Necessary.
+Written consent shall be obtained before all diagnostic, therapeutic or invasive procedures, medical interventions or treatments where disclosure of significant medical information, including risks involved, would assist a patient in making an informed decision whether to undergo the proposed procedure, medical intervention or treatment.

-(c) Duty of Attending PhysicianPrimary Operator.
+(d) Duty of Attending Physician/Primary Operator.
 It shall be the responsibility of the attending physician/primary operator to obtain the written informed consent of the patient, and to discuss sufficient medical information to enable the patient to decide whether to undergo the proposed procedure, intervention or treatment.
 Although the attending physician/primary operator is responsible for informing the patient, health care facility personnel may assist in the completion of written informed consent documentation.

-(d) Informed Consent Shall Be Clear and Detailed.
+(e) Informed Consent Shall Be Clear and Detailed.
 A patient's written informed consent shall be documented in writing with sufficient clarity and detail so as to satisfy the reader that the patient was given and understood the medical information provided.
 The written informed consent shall clearly identify the attending physician/primary operator of record.
 The attending physician/primary operator shall sign the informed consent prior to the procedure, intervention or treatment.

 (f) Patient’s Medical Record Must Reflect Who Will Participate in the Procedure.
 Prior to the procedure, the attending physician/primary operator must inform the patient of who will be participating in the procedure, intervention or treatment, including the names of all physician extenders who are under the direct supervision of the attending physician/primary operator.
 The attending physician/primary operator shall note the physician extenders on the written informed consent form.

 (g) Patient’s Medical Record Must Reflect Any Absence of Attending Physician/Primary Operator.
 The attending physician/primary operator at a medical procedure, intervention or treatment requiring the patient’s written informed consent shall be responsible for including in the patient’s medical record, or having included, written documentation of the attending physician’s presence or absence during the procedure, intervention or treatment.
 If the attending physician/primary operator was absent for any part of the procedure, the medical record shall reflect the time of the absence(s) and who was the attending physician/primary operator during the absence(s).

-(h)

-() A patient is entitled to a copy of the written informed consent and a copy of his or her medical records upon request.
+(h) A patient is entitled to a copy of the written informed consent.

 (27) Infection Prevention and Control.

 (a) Whether practicing medicine in a surgical or in an outpatient setting, a physician must implement and maintain infection control policies and procedures.
 These policies and procedures should be tailored to the healthcare setting and to the patient population and reassessed on a regular basis.